George FitzClarence, 1st Earl of Munster: Death

-FitzClarence committed suicide at the age of 48 in London.
-He shot himself with a pistol presented to him by King George IV when Prince of Wales.
+FitzClarence died by suicide at the age of 48 in London.
+He shot himself with a pistol presented to him by King George IV, then Prince of Wales.
 The first shot only wounded his hand; while his footman went for help, having been told there had been an accident, Lord Munster put the gun in his mouth with his left hand and shot himself in the head.
-His suicide came as no surprise to his family who had long been concerned about his mental condition; his father's biographer attributes it to "a paranoiac sense of persecution."
-At his inquest, his doctor and a surgeon told the coroner that they believed he was going mad, and in recent years there has been speculation that he suffered from the probably hereditary malady of porphyria which had afflicted his grandfather and several other members of the family.
+His suicide came as no surprise to his family, who had long been concerned about his mental condition; his father's biographer attributes it to "a paranoiac sense of persecution."
+At his inquest, his doctor and a surgeon told the coroner that they believed he was going mad, and in recent years there has been speculation that he suffered from the probably hereditary malady of porphyria which may have afflicted his grandfather and several other members of the family.

 He was succeeded in the earldom and other titles by his eldest son, William.
+An auction of 'the valuable and extensive library of a nobleman' was offered for sale by Edmund Hodgson on 22 March 1855 (and five following days) in London, and the copy of the catalogue at Cambridge University Library (shelfmark Munby.c.116(9)) has a pencilled attribution to the 'Earl of Munster'.
+Given the date of the sale, 13 years after the 1st Earl's death, is it hard to know if these were his books or those of his son, but it seems probable that it was the son selling his father's collection.